Set guilt-free money boundaries with friends & family so you stop secretly funding everyone else’s life and can finally fund your own.

 This blueprint will help you:

-Save precious time and money by setting a clear money boundary this week (the first of many) instead of making emotional exceptions every other day.
+• Set one clear money boundary this week (the first of many) so you’re not making emotional exceptions every other day — and wondering where your money went

 Who’s this for?